University Handbook, Section D:

 D50 Contact with the Kansas Board of Regents.
 All communications to the Regents from each campus are to be directed through the chancellor or president, except that any group is free to petition the Regents in writing through the Regents's Executive Office.
 (BOR 9-18-70)

 D55 Employee Assistance Program.
 K-State is genuinely interested in the health and well-being of its people.
-The Employee Assistance Program (EAP) is an education, intervention, and referral service designed to help faculty, unclassified professionals, classified staff, and student employees with personal problems and concerns affecting their job performance.
+The Employee Assistance Program (EAP) is an education, intervention, and referral service designed to help faculty, unclassified professionals, University Support Staff, and student employees with personal problems and concerns affecting their job performance.
 Whether the problems are short-term or long-term, the EAP is available to help clarify issues and identify campus and community resources that can help.
-All K-State faculty, unclassified professionals, classified staff, student employees, and their families may use the K-State-EAP service, which is available through Office of Employee Relations and Training.
+All K-State faculty, unclassified professionals, University Support Staff, student employees, and their families may use the K-State-EAP service, which is available through Office of Employee Relations and Training.

 D70 Faculty and unclassified professionals who have completed at least ten years of honorable full-time service at K-State shall be designated at the time of their full retirement by an emeritus title equivalent to their highest rank or title.
 The unit head shall forward the name of each person eligible for such designation along with their appropriate emeritus title to the corresponding vice president or to the dean and provost, who shall upon approval forward to the Office of Academic Personnel for eligibility certification.
 The Office of Academic Personnel will compile the list of persons eligible for emeritus status designation to be forwarded to the president of K-State.
 The president will report to the Kansas Board of Regents the names of faculty and unclassified professionals who are eligible for emeritus status.
 The president may waive the full-time service requirement for those who have served honorably on adjunct appointments or for those employees who have completed at least the equivalent of ten years of honorable full-time service at K-State.
 (POD revision 3/09/09; revision 8/21/12)